A Travellerâs Guide to Earthquakes and Tsunamis in Vanuatu

 - Many earthquakes affecting Vanuatu occur offshore or along the trench, which means some seismic events carry a potential tsunami risk, particularly for coastal and low-lying communities.

-- Vanuatu is home to several active volcanoes, including Mount Yasur (Tanna), Ambrym and Ambae, which are among the most active in the South Pacific and are closely monitored by local and international agencies.
+- Vanuatu is home to several active volcanoes, including Mt Yasur (Tanna), Ambrym and Ambae, which are among the most active in the South Pacific and are closely monitored by local and international agencies.

 - Volcanic activity in Vanuatu can trigger secondary hazards such as ashfall, gas emissions, landslides and, in rare cases, tsunami-generating eruptions or submarine landslides.